pen-lang/pen/doc/src/guides/testing.md

 ## Running tests

-To run tests, you can run a `pen test` command in your terminal.
+To run tests, you can run a `pen test` command in your package's directory.
 Then, you should see test results of each functions in each modules.